Hanmb17/CI_MS1_CATTERY/README.md

 ### User Stories

 #### First-time User
-1. As a first-time user, I want to know where the Kitty Den is located.
+1. As a first-time user, I want to know where the location of Kitty Den is.
 2. As a first-time user, I want to know what their customer think about them.
 3. As a first-time user, I want to know more about their services and prices.
 4. As a first-time user, I want to know about the staff at Kitty Den.
 5. As a first-time user, I want easily find out how to contact them.
-6. As a first-time user, I want to see what type of environment the cattery has to offer and if it is suitable, safe and stimulating for my cat.
+6. As a first-time user, I want to see what type of environment the cattery has and if it is suitable, safe and stimulating for my cat.

 #### Returning User
 7. As a returning user, I want to know the opening times.
 8. As a returning user, I want to find a phone number to call for a booking.
 9. As a returning user, I want to see the pricing.
-10. As a returning user, I want to know what the services are.
+10. As a returning user, I want to know what a reminder of the different services available.
-11. As a returning user, I want to get directions to Kitty Den.
+11. As a returning user, I want to get directions to the Kitty Den.

 #### Site Owner
-12. As the site owner, I want the urers to learn about our history.
+12. As the site owner, I want the users to learn about our history.
 13. As the site owner, I want the users to see the cost of our services and what each service includes.
-14. As the site owner, I want to make it easy for users to contact us via a variety of methods.
+14. As the site owner, I want to make it easy for users to contact us via different methods.
 15. As the site owner, I want the users to get introduced to our skilled staff.

 ## Design

 ### Design Choices
-I wanted to choose colours for Kitty Den from Megatron as he was the inspiration for the website.
+I wanted to choose colours for Kitty Den from Megatron's colouring, as he was the inspiration for the website.
 From a picture of him as a kitten, I picked out his beautiful blue eyes and pink nose as a starting point for the website colours.

-<details><summary>Inspiration Image - Megatron as a kitten</summary>
+<details><summary>Inspiration image - Megatron as a kitten</summary>
 <img src="docs/design/megatron-inspiration-picture.JPG">
 </details>

 ### Colours
 Using these colours as a base:
-I chose an off-white for background to help reduce too much glare.
+I chose an off-white for the background to help reduce too much glare.

 I chose dark blue to allow for good contrast as the primary colour.
 Blue is also great for a care company as it gives the feeling of trustworthiness.

-I chose a bright dark pink to pop against the white background and the dark blue while giving a playful feel to the site.
+I chose a bright pink to pop against the white background and the dark blue while giving a playful feel to the site.

-Feeling I needed another colour, a bright orange that works as a complementary colour to the blue while working well with the pink was chosen.
+Feeling I needed another colour, I chose bright orange as it's complementary to blue and works well with pink.
 I used [ColorSpace](https://mycolor.space/) to help find the right orange for the pink.
 Orange is also great for getting the playful nature of the site across.

 #### Branding Colours